 In small living rooms, hard-working furniture is a must.
 Fortunately, there are plenty of options that combine practicality with aesthetic appeal, from concealed storage to streamlined shelving.

 Don’t shy away from making a big statement in a small space.
 Striking furniture will make an impact and hard-working pieces that conceal storage or double up on function will maximise your home’s efficiency.
-Natalia Miyar, Design Director at Helen Green, suggests a bold approach.
+Interior designer Natalia Miyar suggests a bold approach.
 ‘Proportion is so important; I like to use large-scale furniture as it makes a space seem bigger and more luxurious,’ she says.

 ‘The key is to choose carefully.
 Buy a few large, impactful pieces rather than cluttering a space with lots of small items.’
 Bespoke or standalone shelving is a simple way of creating storage, as well as acting a room divider.
 Open shelves can also inject a sense of spaciousness in compact rooms.